 Who we are

-The Youth and Community team is led by Hannah Robertshaw and Gail Ferrin, Youth and Community Dance Directors, supported by Sarah Lyon, Youth and Community Co-ordinator.
-Our Youth and Community Intern for 2014/15 is Lisa Clayton.
+The Youth and Community team is led by Hannah Robertshaw, Youth and Community Dance Director, supported by Sarah Lyon, Youth and Community Manager.
+Our Youth and Community Intern for 2015 is Gemma Whitham.

 Details of dance artists and practitioners who lead projects with us will be posted here soon!